janklab/MlxShake/doc-project/Developer Notes.md

 * Figure out how to handle features that require a certain version of Matlab, or use toolboxes which may not be installed.
   * This includes how to incorporate them into our examples.
+* Convert codecogs links from raw HTML to Markdown tags.

-* What is all this junk?
-Seems to show up when I run under R2019b
+* What is all this here junk?
+Seems to show up when I run under R2019b.

 ```text
 Untracked files: